ikarth/ViaAppiaNovel/output.markdown

 Insert story about ['44.966', '19.61']

-Leaving Sirmium, Virgil set out for None by road, at least 56 miles.
+Leaving Sirmium, Virgil set out for a village by road, at least 56 miles.

 Along the road are graves, and a cenotaph.
 A cloud passes in front of the sun.
 By the road is a salt spring.

 There was no story for None

-Leaving None, Virgil set out for None by road, a journey of about 130 miles.
+Leaving a village, Virgil set out for a village by road, a journey of about 130 miles.

 Now the road is quieter.
 Along the road are graves, and a cenotaph.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.
 The sun beats down..
 A caravan from {destination} passed by.
 A cloud passes in front of the sun.